 On this particular occasion, our headquarters claimed they did not receive my expense report.
 Was it lost in the mail?
 I know I gave it to the administrator and she claims she sent it to our headquarters.
 My company quickly resolved the matter by sending me a check; however, the missing expense report was a mystery for quite some time.

 A year later, I received a large check in the mail for business expenses.
 After looking at my records, I realized the amount of the check was the same amount I had received the previous year from my trip to Europe.
 The new office administrator found the lost expense report that had fallen behind a desk, so she submitted the expense report through the normal process.
 The accounting department at headquarters processed the expense request, unaware they had already paid for these expenses the previous year.
+These sorts of errors are so common in businesses, and could be one of the main reasons why some business owners prefer to enlist the help of an outsourced financial company like Early Growth to work alongside the accounting department to ensure that mistakes like this don’t have the opportunity to occur again.
+The fewer mistakes that are made, the better it is for businesses.
+You see, paper expense reports can easily get lost in the multiple other documents that offices have lying around.
+Luckily, businesses can now benefit from expense tracking software, like this FileCenter Receipts software, to help them manage their expenses digitally.
+This reduces the need for paper documents in the office, ensuring that these reports get filed correctly.

 - The process was manual